 \subsection{Permutation representations}

 For a saturated fusion system $\cF$ on a $p$-group $S$, define the \textit{linear permutation Chern subring} $\Ch_P(\cF)$ to be the subring of $H^*(S)$ generated by the Chern classes of all $\cF$-stable linear permutation representations.
 Define also the \textit{permutation Chern subring} $\Ch'_P(\cF)$ to be the subring of $H^*(S)$ generated by the linearizations of all $\cF$-stable permutation representations.
-From the definitions, $\Ch'_P(\cF)\subseteq \Ch_P(\cF)$.
+By Lemma \ref{l:glcid}, both these rings are large and natural and from the definitions, $\Ch'_P(\cF)\subseteq \Ch_P(\cF)$.
 One consequence of the next result is that this inclusion induces a homeomorphism of varieties.

 \begin{prop} If $R=\Ch_P(\cF)$ and $R'=\Ch'_P(\cF)$, then $\cC(R)=\cC(R')=\cE'_P(\cF)$. \end{prop}